 That said, “life happens,” as they say, and sometimes that involves a sudden loss of employment or other unexpected financial challenges.
 If paying your bill with us suddenly become a problem, please don’t wait to let us know!
-As a small private business, we are unable to make financial accommodations, however know that we will not just abandon you.
+As a small private business, we may be unable to make significant financial accommodations, however know that we will not just abandon you.
 It is important to us that you continue to get good care!
 We will be more than happy to provide you with referrals to area agencies that are able to provide sliding scale fees and other assistance to folks in financial crisis.
 Just because you are experiencing financial challenges doesn’t mean you need to stop receiving counseling supports.
 We can help you make a smooth transition to other counseling services.

 Court Appearances and Involvement

 All Other Legal Issues: It is our preference NOT to appear in court or be involved in legal matters or litigation.
 Because of the difficulty (and complexity) of legal involvement, we do NOT accept clients who are seeking counseling services for the primary purpose of having counselor participation in legal proceedings.
 That said, we understand that these things can happen unexpectedly and, if so, that you may need or desire our services or testimony.
 If, for any reason, after our treatment relationship is established, we are compelled to become involved, the fee charged to the requesting party or their attorney will be prorated based upon our $175.00 per hour fee.
 This includes time spent in court testimony, in depositions, waiting in court or other case related meetings, written report or preparation time, etc. If subpoenaed, the parties responsible for the fees shall pay all fees related to the counselor’s time to appear, preparation, and travel time.
 If the Court subpoenas or calls the therapist to testify, the responsible party identified in this agreement is responsible for all counselor fees.